scotgl/sonify/README.md

 - a sea of sequences that are experienced as a sound field

 **Data as music**
-- most common realization (bar chart as melody)
+- most common realization (for example: bar chart as melody)

 **Data as extrinsic parameter change**
 Extrinsic *Exformation* - freq., pitch, tone, reverb, delay or any other auditory parameter